kng83/Error-resolver/README.md

 ```
 $ npm install error-resolver
 ```
+Module is designed for use on backend with node for wrapping errors.
-To use create file and for example error.init.ts use on te top o app.ts
+To use create file error.init.ts.
+Use this file on top of app.ts.

 ## Usage
 Example app.ts